 In this program, students in Year One learn the basics of academic writing, social justice, and psychology that provide the foundation for the Disability Studies program.
 In Years Two and Three, students complete core Disability Studies courses and Disability Studies-Emphasis courses.

-Please review the recommended course sequence plan (.docx) for when selecting your courses and for the purposes of academic advising.
+- For students enrolled after Fall 2019, please use this recommended course sequence plan when selecting your courses and for the purposes of academic advising.

 For the most up to date course information please refer to the Undergraduate Calendar.